nnamdiilokah/Pewlett-Hackard-Analysis/README.md

    `SELECT SUM(count) FROM retiring_titles;`

    + *Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?*
-   From the mentorship eligibility table, using the sum function: `SELECT COUNT(emp_no) FROM mentorship_eligibility;` it is discovered that there are 1549 employees eligible for mentorship.
+   From the mentorship eligibility table, using the COUNTfunction: `SELECT COUNT(emp_no) FROM mentorship_eligibility;`, it is discovered that there are 1549 employees eligible for mentorship.
 At such, there are more than enough retirement-ready employees to mentor the next generation of Pewlett Hackard employees.